Kikuo Saito

 October 26—December 7, 2024

-Leading up to this moment in time, Saito had established what are now called his Theatre Paintings.
-With their titles often evocative of (if not directly echoing) those of his theatre pieces, a wash of monochromatic color forms the ground—or indeed a backdrop—for Saito’s expressions of movement in oil paint, impressions of light turned into color, and choreographic notations in pencil lead cutting or dancing behind through the paint.
-Color Plays assembles the Theatre Paintings alongside a number of works that immediately evolved from this nucleus: lyrical movement expanding across the field of vision, stenciled roman numerals beginning to appear beneath, overtaken by dripping tangles of color.
-Where Saito’s formative artistic activity was defined by practices in both theatre and painting, the work on view forms a vignette around a decade of painting during which the sustained influence of this earliest crossroads remains perhaps most pronounced.
+Leading up to the moment in time that this exhibition encapsulates, Saito had established what are now called his Theatre Paintings.
+With their titles often evocative of (if not directly echoing) those of his theatre pieces, a wash of monochromatic color forms the ground—or indeed a backdrop—for Saito’s expressions of movement in oil paint, impressions of light turned into color, and choreographic notations in pencil lead cutting through or dancing behind the paint.
+Color Plays assembles a number of Theatre Paintings alongside works that immediately evolved from this nucleus; with their lyrical movement expanding across the entire field of vision, and stenciled roman numerals beginning to appear beneath, overtaken by dripping tangles of color.
+Honoring Saito’s formative development as an artist as defined by his experimentation in both theatre and painting, Color Plays forms a vignette around a decade of painting during which the sustained influence of this earliest overlap remains perhaps most pronounced.

 Kikuo Saito (b.
 1939, Tokyo; d.
-2016, New York) was an interdisciplinary artist whose work is represented in the permanent collections of the Museum of Modern Art, New York; the Whitney Museum of American Art, New York; Nasher Art Museum, Durham; The Aldrich Contemporary Art Museum, Ridgefield; and Edmonton Art Gallery, Canada.
-Saito work has been the subject of solo exhibitions at KinoSaito, Verplanck; Fort Lauderdale Museum, Fort Lauderdale; Duke University Museum of Art, Durham; Galerie Rüdiger, Schöttle, Munich; Altman Siegel, San Francisco; James Fuentes, New York; and Loretta Howard, New York, among others.
-Saito’s theater work has been staged at La MaMa Experimental Theatre Club, New York; Duke University Museum of Art, Durham; the Byrd Hoffman Foundation, New York; Opera Comique, Paris, France; and Iino Hall, Tokyo, Japan.
+2016, New York) was an interdisciplinary artist whose work is represented in the permanent collections of the Museum of Modern Art, New York; Whitney Museum of American Art, New York; Nasher Museum of Art, Durham; The Aldrich Contemporary Art Museum, Ridgefield; and Edmonton Art Gallery, Canada.
+Saito has been the subject of solo exhibitions at KinoSaito, Verplanck; Fort Lauderdale Museum, Fort Lauderdale; Nasher Museum of Art, Durham; Galerie Rüdiger Schöttle, Munich; Altman Siegel, San Francisco; and Loretta Howard, New York, among others.
+Saito’s theatre work has been staged at La MaMa Experimental Theatre Club, New York; Nasher Museum of Art, Durham; the Byrd Hoffman Foundation, New York; Opera Comique, Paris; and Iino Hall, Tokyo.
 Saito served as a painting instructor at the Art Students League of New York, an artist-in-residence at Duke University, and visiting professor at Musashino Art University in Tokyo.

-Saito’s legacy is sustained at KinoSaito, a non-profit art center in Verplanck, New York, dedicated to nurturing abstract and cross-disciplinary art practice through offering residencies, performance space, workshops, art studios, and classrooms.
+The artist’s legacy is sustained at KinoSaito, a non-profit art center in Verplanck, New York, dedicated to nurturing abstract and cross-disciplinary art practices through offering residencies, performance space, workshops, art studios, and classrooms.

 Artist(s)